-Biometric identification at U.S. airports has quietly been rolling out at various locations around the world.
-In some cases, it has been sprung upon the general traveling public without warning, leaving some to question how optional all of this will be as travelers becomes acclimatized to the new boarding process.
+Biometric identification at U.S. airports has quietly been rolling out at various locations around the country.
+In some cases, it has been sprung upon the general traveling public without warning, leaving some to question how optional all of this will be as travelers become acclimatized to the new boarding process.

 Despite many privacy groups warning about the type of incremental “mission creep” we have seen across the spectrum of technological tracking and surveillance, Delta Airlines is taking the lead in bringing about what they call the future of global air travel.